Ceratosaurus: Paleoenvironment and paleobiogeography

 A partial Ceratosaurus specimen indicates the presence of the genus in the Portuguese Porto Novo Member of the Lourinhã Formation.
-Many of the dinosaurs of the Lourinhã Formation are the same genera as those seen in the Morrison Formation, or have a close counterpart.
-Besides Ceratosaurus, the researchers also noted the presence of Allosaurus and Torvosaurus in the Portuguese rocks are primarily known from the Morrison, while Lourinhanosaurus has so far only been reported from Portugal.
+Many of the dinosaurs of the Lourinhã Formation are either the same genera as those seen in the Morrison Formation or have a close counterpart.
+Besides Ceratosaurus, the researchers also noted that the presence of Allosaurus and Torvosaurus in the Portuguese rocks are primarily known from the Morrison, while Lourinhanosaurus has so far only been reported from Portugal.
 Herbivorous dinosaurs from the Porto Novo Member include, among others, the sauropods Dinheirosaurus and Zby, as well as the stegosaur Miragaia.
-During the Late Jurassic, Europe had just been separated from North America by the still narrow Atlantic Ocean, and Portugal, as part of the Iberian Peninsula, was still separated from other parts of Europe.
+During the Late Jurassic, Europe had just been separated from North America by the still narrow Atlantic Ocean.
+Portugal, as part of the Iberian Peninsula, was still separated from other parts of Europe.
 According to Mateus and colleagues, the similarity between the Portuguese and North American theropod faunas indicates the presence of a temporary land bridge, allowing for faunal interchange.
 Malafaia and colleagues, however, argued for a more complex scenario, as other groups, such as sauropods, turtles, and crocodiles, show clearly different species compositions in Portugal and North America.
 Thus, the incipient separation of these faunas could have led to interchange in some but allopatric speciation in other groups.

+In popular culture

+With its distinctive nasal horn, Ceratosaurus is amongst the more popular dinosaurs, and is regularly featured in popular books.
+It appeared in a number of novels, with examples including C.H.
+Murray Chapman's Dragons at home (1924) as well as a chapter in the first edition of T. H. White's The Sword in the Stone (1939), although that chapter was no longer present in subsequent editions.
+A life-sized model of Ceratosaurus threatens cave people in D. W. Griffith's 1914 silent movie Brute Force, possibly the first ever live-action dinosaur film.
+The movie perpetuated the public misconception that dinosaurs and humans coexisted and popularized the idea of dinosaurs indiscriminately attacking and killing.
+Ceratosaurus is also depicted in the 1956 documentary The Animal World by Irwin Allen, and the 1966 movie One Million Years B.C., where it is seen battling a Triceratops.
+More recently, one made an appearance in Jurassic Park III (2001).